MakeSchool-Tutorials/Tip-Calculator-Swift3/P1-Getting-Started/content.md

 ### Object Library

 We've covered the top half of the _Utilities_ pane.
-Now briefly discuss the bottom half of the _Utilities_ pane.
+Now, let's briefly discuss the bottom half of the _Utilities_ pane.

 ![Utilities Bottom](assets/utilities_bottom.png)